We covered details on how to use Adobe Fireworks to set up a responsive design wireframe, reusable components, prototypes and ways to share designs.

 - Image symbols.
 An alternative to replacing your images (and one I highly recommend) is to turn your high-resolution images into symbols (

 Modify → Symbol → Convert to Symbol, or

 F8) and scale down their placed instances in the layout.
 Once you turn a raster image into a symbol, you can scale it down to any size and then back up to the original size as many times as you’d like without any loss in quality.
 If you choose this method, you won’t have to replace your images!

+- Linked images.
 An option I discovered recently is to link images.
-This requires installing the free Linked Images42 extension by John Dunning4334.
+This requires installing the free Linked Images extension by John Dunning.
 With this option, your layouts will be refreshed with the high-resolution images upon being scaled up (the images are stored in a folder outside of the Fireworks file).
-For a detailed overview of this method, please check the “Linked Images44” section of “Fireworks Extensions for a Better Design Workflow, Part 2.”
+For a detailed overview of this method, please check the “Linked Images” section of “Fireworks Extensions for a Better Design Workflow, Part 2.”